-Clear Congestion with Easy Steam Inhalations
+Clear Congestion with Steam Inhalation

 a safe, simple remedy to get the stuff out!